SafeSchools Training courses are authored by a team of nationally renowned

 James Vaughan, President, Today's Resources Inc.

-Author, Back Injury and Lifting; Bloodborne Pathogens; Hazard Communications; Hearing Loss Prevention; Ladder Safety; Lockout/Tagout; MSDS; Office Ergonomics; Personal Protective Equipment; Slip, Trips and Falls; Transportation Safety
+Author, Back Injury and Lifting; Bloodborne Pathogens Exposure Prevention; Eye & Face Protection; Hearing Loss Prevention; Ladder Safety; Lockout/Tagout: Energy Release; MSDS; Office Ergonomics; Slip, Trips and Falls; Transportation Safety

 James Vaughan is president of Today's Resources, Inc. (TRI), a full-service safety and health consulting firm.
 Jim has over 30 years of direct OSHA compliance and loss-control experience and holds a B.S. in Industrial Technology from Eastern Kentucky University.

 Bryan Visscher, Director of Maintenance and Operations, Wenatchee School District

 Author, Confined Spaces: Electrical Safety; Energy Conservation: All Staff; Facility Emergencies;